 - 2 ounces (1/4 cup + 1 Tablespoon) granulated white sugar

 - 8 ounces (1 cup + 1 Tablespoon, packed) light brown sugar (you can use dark brown for even more butterscotch flavor)

 - 1 large egg

 - 1 1/2 teaspoons vanilla extract (I usually use closer to a tablespoon because we love vanilla)

 - 12 ounces (2 cups) semi-sweet chocolate chips

 - 1 cup chopped pecans, toasted is even better (optional)

-- Continue cooking butter and also begin swirling the pan constantly until the butter is a dark golden brown and has a nutty aroma - about 1-3 minutes.
+- Continue cooking butter and begin swirling the pan constantly until the butter is a dark golden brown and has a nutty aroma, about 1 to 3 minutes.

-- Remove the skillet from the heat and stir in the remaining 4 tablespoons of butter until completely melted.
+- Remove the pan from the heat and stir in the remaining 4 tablespoons of butter until completely melted.
 Set aside and let cool while getting the rest of the ingredients together.